fuzzylogicxx/fuzzylogic/posts/1597443368-purgecss-optimisation-for-eleventy.md

 </figure>

 I’ve just installed this on my personal site.
-I was already inlining my CSS into the `<head> but the idea of only including the CSS each specific page needs was too good to resist.
+I was already inlining my CSS into the `<head>` but the promise of only including the minimum CSS that each specific page needs was too good to resist.

 Turned out it was a breeze to get working, a nice introduction to Eleventy transforms, and – so far – it’s working great!